ibm-cloud-docs/cephaas/volume_rename.md

 # Renaming a block volume
 {: #renaming-block-volume}

 Renaming volumes help to improve organization, clarity, and accessibility, contributing to more efficient and effective management.
-You can rename a block storage volume in the UI, from the CLI, or with the API.
+You can rename a block storage volume in the UI, from the CLI, using the API or terraform.
 {: shortdesc}

 ## Renaming block volume in the UI